JayVeer18/django-integration-with-Canvas-LTI/README.md

 This repository is about Integrating LTI with Canvas API calls.
+Note: you can create virtual environment and install all the necessary dependencies using pip install -r requirements.txt
 Steps to be followed:
 1. create a new project
 2. Install Django, sslserver : pip install django and pip install django-sslserver